skip navigation

 3. Lands with solar insolation levels less than 6.5 kWh/m2/day,

-4. Areas of Critical Environmental Concern,
+4. BLM Areas of Critical Environmental Concern,

 5. Critical habitat for USFWS designated threatened and endangered species,

-6. Right-of-Way Exclusion and Avoidance Areas,
+6. BLM Right-of-Way Exclusion and Avoidance Areas,

-7. No Surface Occupancy Areas; and
+7. BLM No Surface Occupancy Areas,

-The following exclusions have also been mapped: greater sage-grouse habitat in California, Nevada, and Utah; Gunnison's sage-grouse habitat in Utah; and Desert Wildlife Management Areas, Flat Tailed Horned Lizard habitat, and Mojave Ground Squirrel habitat in California.
 Exclusion areas that could not be mapped due to lack of data would be identified during pre-application consultations with local BLM staff or during site-specific evaluation of individual ROW applications.
-A detailed discussion of these and other exclusions is provided in Chapter 2 of the Supplement to the Draft Solar PEIS.
+A detailed discussion of these and other exclusions is provided in Chapter 2 (Volume 1 of the Final Solar PEIS).

 State Letter Size